Lytro’s “Moon” | Virtual Reality Lightfields in Production at VR Playhouse

 - Sound Design: Ecco Sounds

-I was the Technical Director on the Production and Post Production side as well as the Lead Artist.
+I was the Technical Director on the Production and Post-production side and the Lead Artist.
 The production had to be meticulous in the amount of information that we had as well as exacting in its technical accuracy.
 To cover the post-production, we captured Lidar using a Velodyne.
 We also shot extensive photogrammetry.
 The photogrammetry software Reality Capture had just been released, making this a much easier process.
 We also captured extensive HDRs under the highly controlled different lighting scenarios.

 The Mack Sennet Studio Stage

 We shot on the large stage at Mack Sennet Studios in Silverlake.
-The studio was built in the early 1920s and had all the charm of what you would expect from a location this old and used.
-When we captured the Lidar data, we found every hole or seam in the building.
+The studio was built in the early 1920s and had all the charm you would expect from this old and used location.
+We found every hole or seam in the building when we captured the Lidar data.